District of Columbia Sales Tax Guide

 - The names, titles, home address, and Social Security number of the proprietor, partners, or principal officers (mandatory)

-- The former Entity Information if previously registered with the District of Columbia
+- The former Entity Information if previously registered with Washington D.C.

-- The addresses for all locations where you will collect sales tax in the District of Columbia
+- The addresses for all locations where you will collect sales tax in Washington D.C.

-Register for a Sellers Permit online through the District of Columbia Department of RevenueGET A SELLERS PERMIT
+Register for a Seller's Permit online through the Washington D.C.
+Department of RevenueGet Started

 Save Money with a Resale Certificate